Spilt Milk (and hard honey)

 Guest curated by Talia Smith.

 Talia Smith is an artist and curator from Aotearoa who is now based in Sydney, Australia.
 She is of Cook Island, Samoan and Pakeha heritage.
 She has curated exhibitions for organisations such as the Museum of Contemporary Art Sydney, Singapore International Photography Festival, IMA, UTS Gallery and Ballarat Foto Biennale among others.
-Her writing has appeared in various publications such as Memo Review, Art New Zealand and artist catalogue essays and books.
+Her writing has appeared in various publications such as Memo, Art New Zealand and artist catalogue essays and books.
 She has completed research residencies in Singapore, Germany and the Nordic region.
 She currently works as the Coordinator Programming at Blacktown Arts.

 Benjamin Akuila is a multidisciplinary artist of Tongan and Irish descent living and working on Eora and Dharug Country.
 Akuila’s work explores ideas of cultural authenticity and identity performances within the Tongan-Australian diaspora through the material use of clay.
 Through investigating societal constructs of history, identity, and gender, Akuila utilises humour and heliaki (allusion) to subvert these preconceived notions.
 Akuila's work reinterprets traditional Tongan artmaking and applies these practices to contemporary materials to explore new narratives of identity.